zsmith3/zsmith3.github.io/index.md

 # About Me

-I'm a first year undergraduate student in Mathematics at Cambridge University, with a strong interest in computer science.
-Aside from what is shown here, I have created lots of smaller projects, including a chat bot, scanned-photo-cropping utility and video games in Unity and Java.
-These days I particularly enjoy competitive programming contests, having won a bronze medal at the 2019 International Olympiad in Informatics.
+I'm a second year undergraduate student in Mathematics at Cambridge University, with a strong interest in computer science.
+Aside from what is shown here, I have created lots of smaller projects, including video games in Unity and Java, various websites, and a chat bot.
+These days I also enjoy competitive programming contests, having won a bronze medal at the 2019 International Olympiad in Informatics.

 # My Projects